The official website of Visit Causeway Coast and Glens

 The Heart of the Glens Festival is based in Cushendall in the beautiful Glens of Antrim, on the famous Causeway Coastal route/Antrim Coast Road.

-The 2023 festival runs from 5 – 13 August and provides a fun packed programme of over 80 events throughout the 9 day period.
+The 2025 festival runs from 2nd-10th August and provides a fun-packed programme of events.

-The large variety of events include the Community Opening Parade showcasing our community spirit with over 15 of our community groups along with local businesses taking part.
-Approx. 90 lorries join the parade and of course we also have our children in fancy dress and free entertainment at the end of the parade.
+The large variety of events include the Community Opening Parade showcasing the town's community spirit with over 15 community groups along with local businesses taking part.
+Approx. 90 lorries join the parade and free entertainment at the end of the parade.

-Our main events include the famous Lurig Challenge Run which is limited to 400 participants, Food Fest night, Adult Treasure Hunt, the ever popular 'Theme' fancy dress night (check FB for details), Sheep Dog Trails, the Vintage Family Fun Day is also an old time favourite.
-The 'Dalriada Sounds' concert showcases the talent both of the locals and invited guests from other areas with dancing, music, singing and poetry.
+Main events include the famous Lurig Challenge Run which is limited to 400 participants, a Food Fest night, an Adult Treasure Hunt, the ever popular 'Theme' fancy dress night, Sheep Dog Trials, and an old time favourite, the Vintage Family Fun Day.

 The Heart of the Glens Festival is 9 days full of entertainment and fun.
-Come along and join us – you will not be disappointed!
+Come along and join the fun – you will not be disappointed!

 Book Tickets Online